-- Can you run Domino on VMware? - Yes, but only with proper planning, testing and tuning - One should not run high I/O apps (like e-mail) in VMware - False, but you should plan, test and tune - The bottlenecks are not always where you think
+- Can you run Domino on VMWare? - Yes, but only with proper planning, testing and tuning.
+And testing.
+Oh and test. - One should not run high I/O apps (like e-mail) in VMWare - False, but you should plan, test and tune - The bottlenecks are not always where you think